 If you are a regular reader or attended one of the conferences or meetups where I was a speaker, feel free to add me to your network by visiting my LinkedIn profile or by emailing me at firstname.lastname@example.org (I trust Bayesian spam filtering).

-Some of the links contained within this site have my referral id, which provides me with a small commission for each sale.
-Think of it as a form of tipping for the large investment of time I put into this site.
-Thank you for your support.
+Some of the links contained within this site have my referral ID, which provides me with a small commission for each sale.
+Think of it as a form of tipping that doesn’t cost you anything. 🙂 Thank you for your support.